containerbuildsystem/osbs-docs/docs/multiarch.rst

 This plugin provides the core functionality of the orchestrator build.
 It provides the following functionality:

-1. Look for a git repository file (``exclude-platform``) which lists platforms this image must not be built for, one per line
+1. Look for a git repository file (``container.yaml``) and apply the ``platforms.only`` and ``platforms.not`` keys in it to its platforms parameter
-2. Iterate over items in the platforms parameter, and choose a worker cluster for each platform specified in its clusters parameter but not excluded in ``exclude-platform`` (see `clusters`_ for more details of how this is performed)
+2. Iterate over remaining platforms, and choose a worker cluster for each platform (see `clusters`_ for more details of how this is performed)
-3. Create a build on each selected cluster by using the ``create_worker_build`` osbs-client API method.
+3. Create a build on each selected cluster by using the ``create_worker_build`` osbs-client API method, providing "platform", "release", and "parent_grouping" parameters
 4. Monitor each created build.
 If any worker build fails, the orchestrator build should also fail (once all builds complete).
 5. Once all worker builds complete, fetch their logs and -- for those that succeeded -- their annotations to discover their image manifest digests

+The return value of the plugin will be a dictionary of platform name to BuildResult object.

 compare_rpm_packages
 ~~~~~~~~~~~~~~~~~~~~